mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 Not separated, you know; [delusion] of floor and purity of the floor are the same.
 But [...] they are not the same, they are different.
 But they are not different.
 That is called oneness.
 That's why if you study Buddhism, [we always say], “one is all, all is one” – what do [we] mean?
 And “form is emptiness, emptiness is form.”
 They are not separate, but if you say it in words, there is a separation.

 So I don't know how to say it.
 But constantly we have to say it.
-So Nagarjuna always [says], “Everything is emptiness.”
+So Nāgārjuna always [says], “Everything is emptiness.”
 Yes.
 But emptiness is emptiness.
 And then next, *emptiness of emptiness* is emptiness.
 Constantly, we have to say [so].
 So forever you have to argue; forever you have to say, “Where is the salvation?”
 “Where is the salvation” means where is peace?

 Can you see the limitation of human knowledge?